Employment

 - Report any injuries, incidents, or concerns to the school immediately.
 Follow all protocols and directions for appropriate communication with affected persons (school administration, parents, emergency personnel, etc.).

-- Understand confidentiality of sensitive information and high standard of integrity.
+- Sensitivity to confidential information and a high standard of integrity

 PHYSICAL DEMANDS